 x = 72 + 1.645 × 10 = 72 + 16.45 = 88.45

 A student needs to score approximately 88.5 to reach the 95th percentile.
-You can verify this using the Mean, Median, Mode Calculator to confirm the dataset's central values before applying the formula.
+The Statistics Calculator can confirm the dataset's central values before you apply the formula.

-This is where z-scores become indispensable.
-Raw scores cannot be compared across different exams or units — z-scores can.
+This is where z-scores earn their keep.
+Raw scores can't be compared across different exams or units.
+Z-scores can.

 Example: